dejay22kar/jay22kar/the-other-jay/the-rope.md

 I’m caught in the middle

 Between sobbing “It happened with me!!”
-and Accepting “Yes, it happened with me”,
+and accepting “Yes, it happened with me”,
 I’m caught in the middle

 Somewhere between dying and living,